top of page

 Why are Clare and Tanunda suggested as the best places to stay?

-If you’re looking for the best towns to stay in the Clare Valley or the Barossa Valley, Clare and Tanunda are ideal.
+Clare and Tanunda are ideal for convenience.
 Both offer easy access to cellar doors, restaurants, and local attractions, as well as practical amenities like pharmacies and grocery stores.
 For mid-week stays, these towns keep you close to the region’s cafés and wine bars.
 On weekends, Auburn in the Clare Valley comes alive with visitors, while Angaston in the Barossa Valley is buzzing with food and wine experiences.
-Wherever you choose, staying locally means less driving and more time to relax and enjoy the region.
-But, if you are looking for seclusion & privacy, who needs a town!
-Any of the amazing hidden cottages are always a fantastic choice, and I'll pick you up.
+Wherever you choose, staying locally means more time to relax and enjoy the region, and if you are looking for seclusion & privacy, who needs a town!
+Any of the amazing hidden cottages are always a fantastic choice, and I'll pick you up from the door.

 bottom of page